Pyleks/milestone-project-two/README.md

 ## UX
-The website/game is designed in a simplistic manager so the visitors can easily try out the game but also assist with further development with a built in feedback form API.
+This website/game have been designed to early pull in the visitor to try out the game without too much interaction,

 I also encourage the visitors to visit the code itself to make their feedback even more relevant.